PundarikakshNTripathi/Cognova-Amazon-ML-Challenge-2025/Documentation.md

 ### 2.2 Solution Strategy

-We adopted a multimodal ensemble strategy to capture signals from both data sources independently before combining them for a final prediction.
-This approach mitigates the risk of one modality overpowering the other and leverages the unique strengths of different model architectures.
+We adopted a multimodal ensemble strategy with four key innovations:

+1. **Advanced Text Pipeline**: Dual-optimized scripts (CPU/GPU) using Sentence-BERT embeddings (all-MiniLM-L6-v2) with LightGBM and XGBoost ensemble for maximum flexibility and speed.

+2. **Vision Language Model Pipeline**: Heavily optimized moondream2 VLM with batch processing, GPU acceleration, and progress caching for resilience against interruptions.

+3. **Intelligent Ensemble Strategy**: Automated weight optimization using Optuna framework to directly minimize SMAPE on validation data, with smart combination of CPU and GPU text model predictions when available.

+4. **MLOps Integration**: Complete workflow instrumentation with MLflow for experiment tracking, caching mechanisms for embeddings and VLM predictions to drastically reduce runtimes after initial execution.

-**Approach Type:** Hybrid Multimodal Ensemble
+**Approach Type:** Hybrid Multimodal Ensemble with MLOps
-**Core Innovation:** Our core innovation lies in the intelligent fusion of two distinct, state-of-the-art pipelines: a deep semantic text model and a VLM-based visual inference engine.
-The final blending weights are not manually set but are mathematically determined using the **Optuna** framework to directly minimize the competition's SMAPE metric on our validation data.
+**Core Innovation:** Our core innovation lies in the production-ready fusion of two distinct, state-of-the-art pipelines with comprehensive reproducibility features.
+The final blending weights are mathematically determined using the **Optuna** framework to directly minimize the competition's SMAPE metric on our robust validation set.

 ---